-A study of the history of the spread of the gospel from the founding of the church.
+A study of the history of the spread of the Gospel from the founding of the church.
 Particular emphasis will be given to key missionary-leaders and organizations of the modern missionary era (1750 to the present).
 Various philosophies of missionary practice will be examined from a historical perspective.
 Identical to CH 603.
-Second semester, even-numbered years, three hours.
+Second semester, oddnumbered calendar years, three hours.